 - You can return pieces if you decide you don't like them

-- Buying open stock is more expensive
+- Buying open stock is usually more expensive

-- Your pieces may not match.
+- Your pieces won't all match.

 Start with a Smallish Set (Or a Large One, IF It Has Pieces You'll Use)